What’s Shaping Waiharara Right Now

 Place Based, Culturally Connected Learning

 Waiharara is currently 100% Māori and as Māori, all of our students are priority learners therefore all of our plans and targets are set with this in mind, all consultation involves consultation with our Maori community and iwi representatives have been included in all of these events.
 The aspirations of our Māori community is embedded in all that we do and is implicit in all of our plans and targets.

 Waiharara currently has two classrooms operating but we work as a whole whanau often and this means that multi-level, differentiated instruction is always a priority to ensure all developmental levels are catered for in all that we do.
 Best teaching practice for the multilevel nature of our learning environment is a priority consideration for professional learning opportunities.

-In 2016 a new principal arrived and following the board of trustees’ elections a new board was formed of both experienced and new members, all with a strong commitment to Waiharara and their children’s education.
+In Term 2, 2022 a new principal arrived and following the board of trustees’ elections a new board was formed of both experienced and new members, all with a strong commitment to Waiharara and their children’s education.
 Together they are setting a new learning direction based on student and whanau voice.

 The school is part of the Far North Community Learning (COL) and although the COL is in the early stages of development.
 The COL achievement challenge intends to develop the following targets.
 These targets are in alignment with our school priorities and the strategic direction we have developed.

 1.1.1 – Increase student agency in the learning process through identification and evaluation of factors which contribute to positive student agency across FN COL school.